worldline/observability-workshop/docs/workshop.md

 > aside positive
 >
 > If you run this workshop on your desktop, you can go to this URL: [http://localhost:8761](http://localhost:8761).
-> If you run it on GitPod, you can go to the corresponding URL (
-> e.g., https://8761-worldline-observability-w98vrd59k5h.ws-eu114.gitpod.io) instead by going into the `PORTS` view and
+> If you run it on a CDE, you can go to the corresponding URL instead by going into the `PORTS` view and
 > select the url next to the port `8761`.
+You may have to `Add Port` manually if not detected by VSCode.

 ✅ All services should be registered before continuing…